beammeout/nvim-bsd-lazy/README.md

 ## Limitations
 - Mason plugin for LSP installation most likely won't work on *BSD systems.
 Read more in this [issue](https://github.com/mason-org/mason.nvim/issues/382)
-- Some language servers can be compilled manually.
+- Some language servers can be compiled manually, others won't work at all.
-- As long as the LSP is in the PATH and is executable, it should work
+- As long as the LSP is in the PATH and is executable, it should work.

 ## Troubleshooting
 ### I'm getting clone failed error.